 By far the most important structural precaution which can be taken to reduce fire losses is by the use of the fire division wall, used to reduce the area at risk at any one time to the economic minimum.
-These walls should, where possible, have a fire resistance related to the fire load of the building, be so designed and constructed that they form a complete 'fire-tight' seal within the building and will retain their stability should fire occur.
+These walls should, where possible, have a fire resistance related to the fire load of the building, be so designed and constructed that they form a complete 'firetight' seal within the building and will retain their stability should fire occur.

 It is appreciated that such walls may restrict the flexibility of production layout.
-The effects of this may be reduced by the use of lightweight, prefabricated or demountable fire resisting screen walls many of which have adequate fire resistance for the normal low fire load factory.
-The use of brick or blockwork for such purposes is usually only necessary where the fire load of the building or portion of the building, such as stores areas, exceeds one hour.

-Openings of considerable extent may be tolerated in such fire separation provided adequate means of effecting a closure, in case of fire, is installed.
-It is preferable that such means should be automatic, either by means of heatsensitive devices or other similar means.
+The effects of this may be reduced by the use of lightweight, prefabricated fire resisting walls many of which have a fire resistance of 1 hour.
+The use of brick or blockwork for such purposes is usually only necessary where the fireload of the building or portion of the building, such as stores areas, exceeds one hour.
+Openings may be tolerated in such fire separation provided adequate means of effecting a closure by means of fire-resisting doors or shutters are installed.
+Such doors or shutters should always be closed when the factory is not in production.

 Ducts and services, which must of necessity pass through such walls, should be effectively sealed against spread of fire.
-Ducts should be designed with fire dampers within the duct at the wall junction or be constructed of fireresisting construction.
+Ducts should be designed with fire dampers within the duct at the wall junction or be constructed of fire resisting construction.
 Service pipes should be sealed into the wall with materials which have a good resistance to the effects of fire.

-Whilst it is preferable that the doors or shutters to openings should have the same standard of fire resistance as the wall, small openings, such as normal access doors, may be considered satisfactory if their fire resistance is not less than half the period required for the wall with a minimum fire resistance of half an hour.
+Whilst it is preferable that the doors or shutters to openings should have the same standard of fire resistance as the wall, small openings, such as normal access doors, may be considered satisfactory if their fire resistance is not less than half the period required for the wall.
 Glazing, even of wired glass, should not be used in doors or walls of fire divisions if any degree of fire safety is to be obtained from the division wall.